How To Be A Good Worship Leader – 19 Smart Strategies To Lead Worship Well

 Don’t let too high a key be a barrier for those trying to enter into worship.

-Treat everyone on your team as though they are worship leaders, because they are.
+Treat everyone on your team as though they are worship leaders because they are.

 The way you deal with one singer on your team may not work for another singer.
-Get to know your team members individually-what makes them tick, what they love, the dynamics their families and jobs bring to the equation.
+The way you deal with your drummer might not work for your bass player and so on, so get to know your team members individually.

 Give extra time and grace to those who need it.